iamthecloverly/iamthecloverly/README.md

 ![](https://github.com/halfrost/halfrost/blob/master/icons/header_1.png?raw=true)

 I am SriBalaji, known as TheCloverly around the internet, currently pursuing my degree in B.Tech Information Techonology.
 I am a tech enthusiast & an open-source advocate.
 I am always open to collaborating on projects and innovative/disruptive ideas.

+A result-oriented and self-motivated B. Tech graduate with a focus on achieving results, I am seeking a challenging career opportunity where I can apply my coding knowledge and continue to advance my skill set.
+I possess a robust technical background with expertise in Linux, Cybersecurity, Git, DevOps, Docker, AWS, GCP, problem-solving, and Java.
  - I’m currently working on my personal website (portfolio)
  - I’m currently learning Cyber Security.
  - I’m looking to collaborate on AOSP.